Yamaha have had a long history of making portable keyboards and continue to refine the technology that accompanies these instruments.

-It comes in at a very reasonable price and offers an array of typical keyboard functions which can be utilised to create a vast range of musical projects for the novice to intermediate musician.
+It comes in at a very reasonable price and offers an array of typical keyboard functions which can be utilized to create a vast range of musical projects for the novice to intermediate musician.
 The PSR-E343 is arguably one of the best keyboards under $200.

 They continue to meet and exceed the expectations of their clients and manage to pack in an impressive range of features into this highly portable model.

 For a small, portable keyboard that is battery driven, the PSR-E343 offers a fair amount of volume that fills a room quite satisfyingly.